English Mistery: Ideology

 Sanderson was a Freemason but disaffected, and author of a book Statecraft (1927).
 Bernhard Dietz has described Statecraft as a "racist, antisemitic and misogynistic fundamental critique of modern industrial society", where Sanderson offered up as an alternative "the mythical fantasy of a masculine, military society".

 The English Mistery envisioned their ideal England as a country with a strict hierarchy and inhabited by a nation of "racially pure" Englishmen who were led by an absolute monarch and supported by strong leaders.
 It was elitist and consciously chose not to become a mass movement, because, as one of its pamphlets stated, "we do not want millions of ineffective members".
 It was organised into "kins" with an average of 10–30 or so members.
 Being firmly anti-democratic, the group regarded the emergence of modern parliamentary democracy and universal suffrage as disasters.

 In the group's view, "submissive" races and peoples could be the victim of brutalities and slaughter, but to them this was a good thing:

 Surely, therefore, the time has come to recognise the inevitability of violence and sacrifice, and consciously to select the section or elements in the world or the nation that should be sacrificed.

 Stone comments: "The slaughter of primitive peoples as a way of venting the Englishman's excess energy, has been long a mainstay of British imperial thinking."
+The Mistery was quite sexist and did not accept women as members.
+The British historian Daniel Stone noted that antifeminism was one of the strongest motivations for the Mistery as the group's publications, especially those by Anthony Ludovici brim with resentment and fury over women making demands for equality.

 One of the English Mistery's leaders, Rolf Gardiner, wrote about the group in the April 1936 edition of the Deutsche Akademische Austauschdienst journal where he declared:

 The members of this organisation, which brings together employers and workers in organic groups and constellations, call themselves 'Royalists'.
 They want to make the king once again the leader of the English people.
 The king should no longer simply be the bearer of the Crown, but the living embodiment of the State's power and of the deepest will of the people.
 From criticism of the Conservative Party, liberal through and through, they have moved towards a contemplation of the forms of English government before Cromwell.
 They want to revive long lost Germanic traditions in the English social order.

+Break-up

+In 1936, the English Mistery fell apart owing to a dispute between Sanderson and Lord Lymington.
+The vast majority of the English Mistery led by Lymington left to found a new group, English Array while Sanderson remained the leader of a rump.